 By no means were all Greeks proponents of democracy, including Plato who was scathing of it, as were most of the Greek Philosophers.
-Plato likened it to a boat embarking on a perilous voyage with nothing but bakers, schoolteachers & the like for the crew, & that metaphor applies today, as most politicians have never studied politics before entering it.
+Apart from warning it leads to mob-rule (a consequence of majority voting systems), Plato likened Democracy to a boat embarking on a perilous voyage with nothing but bakers, schoolteachers & the like for the crew, & that metaphor applies today, as most politicians have never studied politics before entering it.
 Only a minority percentage of Athenians were eligible to participate in Athenian democracy, women weren't allowed, neither were slaves, nor foreign residents & it was always top-heavy laden with Aristocrats, much the same as the Knights Templar & the democracies of today.
 The Encyclopaedia Britannica (1961) writes; 'Ancient democracy was not only compatible with slavery, it presupposed slavery, which alone permitted the necessary leisure for the citizens to devote themselves to public affairs.
 It recognised the equality of citizens, but failed to develop a general concept of the equality of all mankind.'

 However, it was from the ancient Egyptian priesthood that the Greeks received their democratic (& philosophic) ideals, it did not originate with them.
 The Greek 'Lawgiver' & statesman Solon is known to have visited Egypt & returned to Greece with a new code of laws that laid the foundation for democracy.
 Pythagoras, Democritus, Plato & many other Greeks visited Egypt where according to Manly Hall they were initiated into the Rites of Isis, all returning home to begin teaching new specialised branches of learning.
 Moreover, Hall hypothesises in his 'Greek & Egyptian Accounts Of Atlantis' lecture that the Egyptians received their culture from the Atlanteans, however it was only because Atlantis was a highly socialised/democratised kingdom that it & the Egyptians were able to build their empires.